Imagine a world where you could get feedback on that dreaded assessment you’ve been putting off.

 “The thing about e-consult is we obviously can’t tell you whether you’ve answered the question, but we can look at the assignment question and see whether you’re hitting the right notes, see whether you’re hitting the target areas of the question, and tell you whether you’re writing paragraphs that match up with the things in the question.
 So we can tell you whether you might have accidentally missed out an entire part of a question, or gone too far perhaps!” said Ms Hillier.

-Learning Development regularly evaluates its services to prove they actually enhance students’ performance.
+Academic Learning Support regularly evaluates its services to prove they actually enhance students’ performance.

 Data shows that students who use these services outperform those that don’t.